 In some countries, ISPs limit the amount of data their customers can use.
 Passed a certain amount of bits downloaded/uploaded, you either get cut off, you pay more or your connection speed is reduced.
 The situation is even worse if you are using a mobile connection, especially when roaming.

 How it does it:

 The vnstat daemon runs in the background and collects info about your Internet usage.

-The applet detect which device you're currently using, and simply export a graph using vnstati.
+The applet detects which device you're currently using, and simply exports a graph using vnstati.

 What you need for it to work:

 - To have the vnstat daemon running

 - To have vnstat configured for the devices you are using.

 Notes: In Linux Mint, you can simply run